Dentures Greenwood

 What Are Dentures Made Of?

-Firstly, your prosthetics will typically be made out of two components: the base and the artificial teeth.
+First, your prosthetics will typically be made out of two components: the base and the artificial teeth.
 Here’s a brief look at what each consists of:

-• Denture base: This is the gum-like foundation that will rest upon your gum line and support your brand-new smile.
+• Denture base: This is the gum-like foundation that will rest upon your gumline and support your brand-new smile.
 It will be constructed specifically to match your unique situation to ensure a comfortable and natural fit while restoring your bite.
 The base can be fabricated using various materials like nylon, resin, acrylic, porcelain, and metal if necessary.
-Full dentures are generally made with acrylic due to their versatility and ability to mimic natural gum tissue while partial dentures often have metal clips to clasp onto nearby teeth.
+Full dentures are generally made with acrylic due to their versatility and ability to mimic natural gum tissue, while partial dentures often have metal clips to clasp onto nearby teeth.

 • Artificial teeth: The new teeth are typically constructed out of resin or porcelain; the latter being the more popular option due to its durability, longevity, and efficient capacity to mimic natural tooth enamel.
 In many cases, partials may use resin teeth because porcelain can often be too abrasive toward the remaining natural teeth.